-For that go to the user name and select Apps.
+To do this, go to the user name and select Apps.

-After that find ONLYOFFICE in the list of available applications and install it.
+After that, find ONLYOFFICE in the list of available applications and install it.

 If the server with the Nextcloud installed does not have the Internet access, or if you need it for some other reason, the administrator can install the application manually.

 To start using ONLYOFFICE Docs with Nextcloud, the following steps must be performed:

 Go to the Nextcloud server apps/ directory (or some other directory used to connect applications):

 Get the Nextcloud ONLYOFFICE integration app.